neortls007idev/Aegis-A-UE-GUI-Toolbelt-for-UE-CLI/docs/trace_ops_design.md

 ## Server Lifecycle

-`TraceOpsController` starts `UnrealTraceServer.exe` from the selected Engine binaries folder.
+`TraceOpsController` starts `UnrealTraceServer.exe` from the Engine binaries directory.
+It automatically searches platform subdirectories to locate the correct executable.
 The process runs in the background and can be stopped from the UI.
 The default port is `1981` and an optional store directory may be specified.

 ## Client Helpers